dreginkogan/Savonius-VAWT/README.md

 ## Design CAD files ##

 Design is stored in A360: https://a360.co/2UapfG3

 Download Fusion 360 for free: https://www.autodesk.com/products/fusion-360/personal-form?

 ## Turbine Blades ##

-I am attempting to reach a final design for the turbine core (axle, part that holds the axle, and generator), but the blades will be interchangeable, which allows for experimentation.
+I am attempting to reach a final design for the turbine core (axle, part that holds the axle, and generator), but the rotor will be interchangeable, which allows for experimentation.

-Due to the interchangeable nature of the turbine blades, it is also possible to create a different kind of VAWT, not just Savonius.
-Any other type of VAWT blades can be attached to the shaft of the turbine core.
+Due to the interchangeable nature of the rotor, it is also possible to create a different kind of VAWT, not just Savonius.
+Any other type of VAWT rotor can be attached to the shaft of the turbine.

-## Parts Needed (non-printed) ##
+## Parts Needed ##

-Turbine Core
+Turbine Core (Non-Printed)

-- 24x soda cans (large blades) || 6x soda cans (small blades)
 - 1" diameter (inner diameter) PVC pipe, 15cm+ length
 - 3x M3 x 12mm machine screws
 - 3x M3 x 6mm machine screws
 - Nema 17 Stepper motor (non-specific for now)
 - 2x 608 ball bearings

+Turbine Core (Printed)

+- 1x pipeEndCap
+- 2x bearingSleeve
+- 1x stepperMount

+Rotor (Non-Printed)

+- 24x soda cans (large rotor) || 6x soda cans (small rotor)
+- Aluminum Tape

+Rotor (Printed)

+- 3x large...RibSplit (large rotor) || 2x small...Rib (small rotor)

+## Assembly Instructions ##